 |Low-speed devices||9 feet and 10 inches||3 meters|

-These maximum lengths are set to take into consideration data transfer timing as well as the risk of losing data when transmitting through longer USB cables.
-However, USB hubs can be utilised to join two USB cables together and prolong the distance between the two devices being joined.
+These maximum lengths are set to take into consideration data transfer timing, as well as the risk of losing data when transmitting through longer USB cables.
+However, USB hubs can be utilised to join two USB cables together, thus extending the distance between the two devices being connected.

 USB Cable Types

-Since there are different transfer speeds for USB, there are also different types of USB cables to work with those transfer speeds.
+Since there are different transfer speeds for USB, there are also different types of USB cables, designed specifically to work with those transfer speeds.